ymizushi/EmotionalHub/README.md

-# Emotional Hub
+# EmotionalHub
 [![Build Status](https://travis-ci.org/ymizushi/EmotionalHub.png?branch=master)](https://travis-ci.org/ymizushi/EmotionalHub)

-EmotionalHub is the interactive programming platform with Emola.
+EmotionalHub is the interactive programming platform for amusement and education with Emola.

 Emola is a kind of LISP programming language designed by Yuta Mizushima.

-EmotionalHub provides interactive programming for entertainment and education.

 This repository is under development.